What do mentors get out of Future City?

 What will I do?

-Your job is to provide advice, guidance, and technical assistance as your students work on the various project deliverables.
-Find out more in About the Competition.
+Your job is to work alongside the team educator to provide advice, guidance, and technical assistance as the team works on the project deliverables.
+Find out more by watching this short overview video.

 As students work through the challenge they’ll encounter many new concepts and will look to you for guidance on topics such as project management, scale and ratio, and even hand tool techniques.
 But the best thing you can do is to introduce students to what it’s like to be a real engineer, about the different engineering career paths available to them, and about how engineers approach and solve real world problems.
 See more about different engineering fields at www.DiscoverE.org/discover-engineering.